 The International Elite program has a cap of up to five athletes (three men, two women).

 Emerging International — European-Based Grand Prix Time Standard

 The objective of the USA Cycling Emerging International program is to identify emerging international-capable athletes and provide them with the necessary training and international racing opportunities to develop their athletic potential.
 The focus of this program is on international competition and international training opportunities for Olympic events.
-Those athletes that meet the Emerging International time standard may be provided international training and racing opportunities based at the USA Cycling European Training Center in conjunction with teh Netherlands National Sprint Program in the summer months of June through August 2014.
+Those athletes that meet the Emerging International time standard may be provided international training and racing opportunities based at the USA Cycling European Training Center in the summer months of June through August 2015.
 Athletes selected will have the opportunity to race in European Grand Prix events throughout the course of the summer racing season.

 The Emerging International program has a cap of a total of five athletes (three men, two women).

 National level time standards are included in the table below to provide athletes the perspective for where they stand internationally and where they need to develop in order to participate in USA Cycling track sprint programs.

 Qualifying Events For Time Standards